ThinkUpLLC/ThinkUp/README.md

 ThinkUp is sponsored by [Expert Labs](http://expertlabs.org), led by [Gina Trapani](http://ginatrapani.org), and used to be named ThinkTank and Twitalytic.

-*WARNING: Alpha code, PROCEED AT YOUR OWN RISK!*
+*WARNING: Beta code, PROCEED AT YOUR OWN RISK!*

 This is not production code.
-This is an alpha web application.
+This is an early beta web application.
 The intended audience is server administrators with experience installing and troubleshooting PHP/MySQL hosted web applications.
 Right now this code is for experimentation and tinkering only.
 Do not run on a production server.
 You have been warned.

 ## INSTALL

-In future versions, this will get easier.
+Currently we're testing a new web-based installer.
+Give it a try, won't you?

 ### System Requirements